article714/debian-based-container/README.md

 # container-base-debian

-Basic image to build container based on Debian with basic Certificare's tooling
+Basic image to build multi-process container based on Debian with basic tooling, including runit